 A typical home is an apartment unit in the city.
 A suburban house in the U.S., with a nice backyard and two-car garage, is not practical for the typical Chinese.
 That type of home is referred to as a "villa" or "resort".

-the opportunities of making quick and large short-term profits in the housing market attract many speculative investments.
+Housing prices are one of the hottest and the most discussed topics in people's lives.
+The dream of owning a house certainly adds to the demand side in the emerging Chinese economy.
+But the opportunities of making quick and large short-term profits in the housing market attract many speculative investments.
 Government interventions are frequent, but it is hard to to be sure that the new regulations and polices achieved what they were intended to.
 It is sad to watch the middle-class in anger and in despair.

-What do you get as a new Home Owner - the Phase I Home Project]
+[What do you get as a new Home Owner - the Phase I Home Project]

 One thing really unique in China is a so-called "bare-bones apartment" delivered to the purchaser of the new home.
 Let us say that the Phase I home project is completed by the developer and the new owner must hire contractors to do the Phase II work.